-SAP are probably more interested in the number of organisations moving across, and less the size of the organisations themselves.
-But!
-SAP seem to have taken this information onboard.
+SAP is probably more interested in the number of organisations moving across, and less the size of the organisations themselves.
+However, SAP seems to have taken this information onboard.

 Put simply: not much.
-If your organisation has already migrated over to S/4HANA, or is currently in mid-transition, then the choice has already been made.
+If you’ve already migrated to S/4HANA or you’re in mid-transition, then the choice has been made.

-The remaining SAP customers, who haven’t moved to S/4HANA yet, are currently in the precise same position they were in, two years ago: with seven years left to go before the deadline.
+The remaining SAP customers who haven’t moved to S/4HANA yet, are currently in the same position they were in two years ago.
+They have seven years left to go before the deadline.
 And if they had no plans to move until now, is a two-year extension really going to change their minds?

-SAP extending their 2025 deadline to 2027 will likely cause many CIOs to breathe a sigh of relief, but beware that this isn’t the time to just forget about SAP for another few years!
-We still do not think S4/HANA is a worthwhile upgrade for many organisations, and we still think that organisations are paying over the odds for their SAP Support.Ken Metcalfe, Technology and Innovation Manager at Support Revolution
+SAP extending its 2025 deadline to 2027 will likely cause many CIOs to breathe a sigh of relief.
+Beware that this isn’t the time to just forget about SAP for another few years!
+We still do not think S4/HANA is a worthwhile upgrade for many organisations.
+We still think that organisations are paying over the odds for their SAP Support.Ken Metcalfe, Technology and Innovation Manager at Support Revolution

-SAP still opted to extend the deadline, rather than abandon it entirely; so regardless of when they end support for their legacy products, it seems SAP are set on it happening eventually.
-The problem hasn’t gone away, but you now have an additional two years to make a decision as to what your organisation should do next.
+SAP still opted to extend the deadline rather than abandon it entirely; so regardless of when support ends for its legacy products, it seems SAP is set on it happening eventually.
+The problem hasn’t gone away.
+You now have two more years to make a decision as to what your organisation should do next.

-A 2025 or 2027 deadline, either way, there’s never a bad time to explore your options when it comes to ERP upgrades.
-Should you: make the upgrade, wait and see, switch to third-party support?
+A 2025 or a 2027 deadline; either way, there’s never a bad time to explore your options when it comes to ERP upgrades.
+Should you make the upgrade, wait and see, or switch to third-party support?

-We cover these options and more, in order to help you and your organisation make the choice that’s right for you.
+We cover these options and more in the guide below.
+This should help you and your organisation make the choice that’s right for you.